 Pet insurance is vital to avoid financial stress during unexpected illnesses or accidents.
 It’s best to get insurance early, as pre-existing conditions can limit coverage.
 Your vet will be glad when you have insurance in place, facilitating timely treatments without worry.

 Many owners believe older dogs can’t be trained, but vets affirm dogs of any age can learn new behaviours with patience and positive reinforcement.
-Behavioural issues can often be resolved or improved at any stage, so don’t hesitate to ask your vet for training tips and recommendations.
+Understanding individual dog behaviour and temperament helps tailor training approaches accordingly.